A proposal to probe quantum non-locality of Majorana fermions in tunneling experiments

 Despite their conceptual simplicity, neither the ZBCP nor the fractional ac-Josephson effect experiments constitute a sufficient proof of MFs at the ends of topological superconducting wires.
 A non-quantized ($2e^2/h$) zero bias peak, such as that observed in the recent experiments \cite{Mourik,Deng,Weizman}, can in principle arise even without end state MFs \cite{Liu,Kells,Beenakker-Weak}.
-Similarly, while the observation of doubled Shapiro steps are consistent with the TS state \cite{platero, meyer, nazarov,aguado}, a fractional ac-Josephson effect can exist even in Josephson junctions made of ordinary quasi-1D $p$-wave superconductors such as organic superconductors \cite{Kwon} or the non-topological phase of the semiconductor nanowire \cite{sau_bert}.
+Similarly, a fractional ac-Josephson effect can exist even in Josephson junctions made of ordinary quasi-1D $p$-wave superconductors such as organic superconductors \cite{Kwon} or the non-topological phase of the semiconductor nanowire \cite{sau_bert}.
 Given these caveats as well as the considerable complexity of existing experiments, there have been several alternative proposals to detect the presence of MFs \cite{gil,demler,zoller,beri}.
 Based on the inherent quantum non-locality of MFs, in this work we propose an alternative tunneling experiment on semiconductor Majorana wires that furnishes a nearly sufficient signature of end-state MFs.
-We discuss in detail why only topological systems would show such quantum non-locality, which would even be absent for systems with a pair of MFs at each end.
+We discuss in detail why only topological systems would show such quantum non-locality, which would even be absent for systems with conventional Andreev states at each end.

 \paragraph{Non-local electron transfer} Non-locality arises in MFs because they differ from conventional complex (Dirac) fermions in that they have no occupation number associated with them.
 To define a quantum state of a system with MFs we must consider a pair of MFs.
 The pair of MFs $\gamma_a$ and $\gamma_b$ at the ends $a$ and $b$ of a nanowire (NW) shown in Fig.~\ref{Fig2} can be combined into a zero-energy complex fermion operator $d^\dagger=\frac{1}{2}[\gamma_a+i\gamma_b]$ associated with the pair of MFs $\gamma_a$ and $\gamma_b$ \cite{Kitaev-1D}.
 The quantum state of the system is then determined by the eigenvalue of $n_d=d^\dagger d= 0,1$.
 Since the fermion parity $F_P=(-1)^{n_d}$ associated with the operator $d^\dagger$ is related to the MFs by